arvidn/libtorrent/branches/libtorrent_aio/docs/features.rst

 * supports the ``compact=1`` tracker parameter.
 * super seeding/initial seeding (`BEP 16`_).
 * private torrents (`BEP 27`_).
+* upload-only extension (`BEP 21`_).
 * support for IPv6, including `BEP 7`_ and `BEP 24`_.
 * support for merkle hash tree torrents.
 This makes the size of torrent files scale well with the size of the content.
+* share-mode.
+This is a special mode torrents can be put in to optimize share ratio rather than downloading the torrent.

 .. _extensions: manual.html#extensions
 .. _`http seeding`: manual.html#http-seeding